 - Kosher salt

-- 6 tablespoons lard, bacon drippings, vegetable oil, or butter
+- 6 tablespoons lard, bacon drippings, vegetable oil, or butter (see note)

 In a large pot, cover the beans with cold water by at least 2 inches.
 Add herb sprigs, the whole onion half, and garlic cloves and bring to a boil over high heat.
 Reduce heat to simmer and cook until beans are very tender, about 1 to 2 hours.
 Season with salt.
 Drain beans, reserving bean-cooking liquid.
 You should have about 3 cups of cooked beans; if you have more, measure out 3 cups of beans and reserve the rest for another use.
 Discard herb sprigs, onion, and garlic.